The Alhambra, Granada.

 To visit the Alhambra, you'll need to prepare ahead of time as tickets sell out quite far in advance.
 Several hundred tickets are reserved for sale on any given day, and require arriving an hour or so before your "time."
 Note that visiting hours are split into three periods: morning, afternoon, and evening.
 Once you're inside, no matter what time of day, you can stay until closing time.
 Want to access the Nasrid Palaces?
 You'll have a strict half hour time window within your visiting period.
 Ok, now you understand how hard it is to get in, and therefore, must be pretty darn special.

 The Alhambra towers over Granada, which is crossed by two rivers and sprawls over two hills.
 This is a stunning – if not easy – landscape.
-Enjoy a relaxing overview of the city on our Granada City Sightseeing Tour.
-This double-decker bus lets your feet take a break for 90 minutes.
-Use as a taxi, or hop on and off as you wish.
-Stop at the Granada Cathedral, a 16th century church containing the tombs of Ferdinand and Isabella.
+Don't miss the Granada Cathedral, a 16th century church containing the tombs of Ferdinand and Isabella.

 There are other spectacular areas of town to see, so don't just limit your visit to the Alhambra.
 El Albayzin is an ancient Arab neighborhood with North African restaurants and shopping stalls filling the winding streets, and houses dating back to the 14th century.
 This area, along with the gypsy neighborhood of Sacromonte, form part of the UNESCO World Heritage Site.